The Essential Black Art: Exhibition

-The exhibition catalogue contained several essays, including a paper which Araeen had given to the 1982 First National Black Art Convention.
+The objective of the show was to display the evolution of politically motivated art by Black and Asian artists living in London during the 1980s.
+Within Araeen’s political position and curatorial framework, Essential Black Art sought to critique the institutional racism that the artist experienced in his early years of living in London, as well as address the misuse of the term ‘Black art.’The exhibition catalogue contained several essays, including a paper which Araeen had given to the 1982 First National Black Art Convention.
 Araeen argued against identifying 'Black Art' as "whatever is produced by black artists", or seeing it as exemplifying "Asian/African traditions".
 Rather, Black Art was a "specific contemporary art practice that has emerged directly from the struggle of Asian, African and the Caribbean people (i.e. black people) against racism".